2018 German Figure Skating Championships

 The 2018 German Figure Skating Championships (Deutsche Meisterschaften im Eiskunstlaufen 2018) was held on December 14–16, 2017 at the Eissporthalle Frankfurt in Frankfurt.
-Skaters competed in the disciplines of men's singles, ladies' singles, pair skating, ice dance, and synchronized skating on the senior, junior, and novice levels.
+Skaters competed in the disciplines of men's singles, women's singles, pair skating, ice dance, and synchronized skating at the senior, junior, and novice levels.
 The results of the national championships were among the criteria used to choose the German teams to the 2018 World Championships and 2018 European Championships.